myungdal-wang/myungdal-wang.github.io/_pages/about.md

 Welcome to my homepage!

 I'm an Econ PhD student at PKU-iGHD.
+Find me at the website of my institute **[here](https://www.ghd.pku.edu.cn/xs/bsdw/zdbs/wmd/index.htm)**.

 I earned my Bachelor Degree at China Academy of Finance and Development, Central University of Finance and Economics.
 For more than ten years prior to this, I majored in violin and composition (though most of my undergrad time I just show the singing skills).